gogins/csound-extended/README.md

 4. CsoundVST, Csound in the form of a VST plugin.

+5.  vst4cs, opcodes enabling Csound to load and use VST plugin instruments and effects.

+6. A port of the algorithmic composition program CMask by Andre Bartetzki to WebAssembly and to a Linux Csound plugin opcode.

-5. Csound for Android, almost all features of Csound in an Android app that also integrates Csound with HTML5.
+7. Csound for Android, almost all features of Csound in an Android app that also integrates Csound with HTML5.
 Please note, dependencies of Csound for Android are fetched from the core Csound repository, and rebuilt using the Android NDK.

-6. Csound for WebAssembly, almost all features of Csound as a WebAssembly module that will run Csound from a JavaScript interface in any current Web browser.
+8. Csound for WebAssembly, almost all features of Csound as a WebAssembly module that will run Csound from a JavaScript interface in any current Web browser.
 This version includes useful plugin opcodes statically linked.
 Some live examples run from [here](https://gogins.github.io/csound-extended/).